 > technical properties: the Moleanos limestone is a fairly harder type of limestone, being commonly used in distinct flooring applications.
 This is not the case with the Moca Creme, which does not have such hardness, being mostly used in coverings and cladding applications. > variations: this is perhaps one of the points where these limestone diverge the most.
 While the Moleanos present some blue colour variations in relation to the beige colour, the Moca Creme can have variations as cross cut or vein cut.

 Despite these evident differences, we say that the Moleanos is an alternative to the Moca Creme limestone, and the other way around.

 These two limestones have few things in common that its possible to find the exact type of variation that match the other limestone.
 For example, on the picture below you can see how visually similar the Moca Creme fine grain cross cut (as cross cut) is in relation to the Moleanos fine grain.
 We see that the Moca Cream presents a shadow structure with some dispersed grain, while the Moleanos presents a more uniform grain background.
 However, if we present both limestones with a honed finishing, it will be fairly hard to tell the difference.

 This is a good example on how these two limestones can be alternatives to each other.
 They are technically different, but if we are trying to match appearance, it is possible to find a result.

 But despite any possible attempts in trying to present these limestones as direct competitors and alternatives, the reality is that they are fairly different limestones that often cater to different market segments and projects.
 And both limestones will continue to have their own identity, markets and supply structure.

-Portugalimestones is a reference online portal exclusively dedicated to the promotion of Portuguese limestones.
-It belongs to a larger network of informative and business websites and portals specialized on the promotion and commercialization of natural stones.
+Portugalimestones is an online portal exclusively dedicated to the online promotion of Portuguese limestones.
+It belongs to a larger network of websites and portals specialized on information and supply of natural stones.